 Since his first stint in Toronto, Adjei realized he needed to find other ways to contribute on the field if he was going to earn more playing time.
 The results showed as he set career highs with 58 catches, 534 yards and two touchdowns.

-“Coming into the league and not playing right away you take a look at why you’re not playing and the things you could do to play more,” Adjei explained.
+"“Coming into the league and not playing right away you take a look at why you’re not playing and the things you could do to play more,” Adjei explained.
 And so for me, I was like let me try to do as many things as I could do.
 So if you need me to get in the backfield, protect, run the ball, run screens, run routes and catch the ball.
-I [realized that I] need able to do every single possible thing they could ever ask me to do on the offensive side, just so I can play, to begin with, but also when I play, I’m effective and when I’m effective, I have a long career.
+I [realized that I] need able to do every single possible thing they could ever ask me to do on the offensive side, just so I can play, to begin with, but also when I play, I’m effective and when I’m effective, I have a long career.“…It took some time to learn … and a lot of things I was asked to do, like, you know, pass protection wasn’t something that I’ve ever done in my life, but I knew, to bring value to myself, because not everybody wants to do these things.
+Not everybody wants to go like a linebacker.
+Not everybody wants to go block the end or you know or get his nose dirty, but I felt like that could be a skill for me because of the main fact that if I’m the only one that can do it.”"

 Do you think there will be a CFL season?
 How do you think they should try to get players back on the field?
 Let us know in the comments below.